Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Remember if you want nice healthy animals you need to feed them healthy diets.
 Even if I have a hen that has hatched out her baby chicks, and is free roaming, I still have chick starter available for them to eat.

 This is a great time to start planning and preparing for those baby chicks.
-Check back for more articles on raising chickens.
+Here are a few more posts you might enjoy.

 This is just my opinion on how I like to raise chicks.
 There are hundreds of different ways to raise them.
 Please leave a comment below.
 I am always open to new ideas.